 What better way to get into the festive spirit than to visit Zurich during the Christmas market season!
 The first time I visited Zurich was during this time, and the atmosphere here was just amazing!
+Zurich definitely makes one of the best winter city breaks in Europe!
 There are a few Christmas Markets here in Zurich; the most popular ones being the one in the Old Town and the one in the Central Train Station, called the Christkindlimarkt.

 The one at the Central Train Station is one of the largest indoor Christmas markets in Europe, so head here as opposed to the outdoor market in the Old Town if you can’t bear the cold!
 The Christmas Market at the Central Train Station has over 150 stalls, and what’s more, there is a giant 50ft Christmas tree in the middle and it’s decorated with hundreds of beautiful Swarovski crystals!
 Sip on a glühwein (hot mulled red wine), eat some melted cheese, raclette and pretzels, and buy cute Christmas gifts and artisan products for your loved ones!